traffic-taffy/traffic-taffy/docs/gettingstarted.rst

 Suppose you have two pcap files (*file1.pcap* and *file2.pcap*), one captured during "normal times" and another when some anomaly has caused a spike.
-The following example command line uses the *taffy-compare* utility to show the top 10 differences (*-R 10*) per packet section in the new traffic with at least 1000 records (*-c 100*) in the packet section.
-For speed of analysis, we use a maximum of 10000 records per pcap file (*-n 10000*)
+The following example command line uses: the *taffy-compare* utility to show:

+- the top 10 differences (*-R 10*) per packet section
+- with at least 100 records (*-c 100*)
+- using a maximum of 10000 records per pcap file (*-n 10000*)

 ::